YEARLY RECAP

 Total Member Contacts: 107,463 Up: 19,610 (+18%)

 An average of 16 engagements/member through services and social media.
-Alberta Pickleball Day and Junior Jamboree were high profile events for the membership.
+Alberta Pickleball Day and the Junior Jamboree were high profile events for the membership.
 The sale of jackets, caps, banners and junior paddles also raised awareness and identity of Pickleball Alberta to members.

 Four board members were stepping down completing four-year terms: Kirk Jensen (President), Haddow Thul (Vice President), Dwight Chalifour (Treasurer).
 Completing a two-year term, Wanda Lazar (Competitions).
 The search for a President dragged on into the fall, and after several meetings Pickleball Alberta was fortunate to have Jill Richard accept the nomination for President.